Category: IT|Jun 21, 2019 | Author: Admin

 Double transfer from PCIe 5.0

 The tradition of believing will also double the transfer rates from the previous version.
 PCIe 5.0 already promises to be twice as fast as 4.0.
 But with PCIe 6.0, PCI-SIG says the goal is to deliver 64 GT / s - that is, 64 billion transfers per second!
-To cope with these speeds, advanced techniques such as PAM-4 (four-level Pulse Amplitude Modulation) are used, and so-called low latency FEC (Forward Error Correction).
+To cope with these speeds, advanced techniques such as PAM-4 (four-level Pulse Amplitude Modulation) are used, as so-called low latency FEC (Forward Error Correction).

 Demanding applications in the coming years